-This plant community is dominated by foothills sagebrush with reduced amounts of bluebunch wheatgrass and ldaho fescue.
-Sandberg bluegrass and bottlebrush squirreltail has increased in the understory.
-All deep-rooted bunchgrasses are typically in low vigor.
+State 1, Phase B. This plant community is dominated by foothills sagebrush with reduced amounts of bluebunch wheatgrass and Idaho fescue.
+Sandberg bluegrass and bottlebrush squirreltail have increased in the understory.
+All deep-rooted perennial bunchgrasses are typically in low vigor.
 Foothills sagebrush has increased.
-This state has developed due to improper grazing management.
+This state has developed due to improper grazing management and no fire.
 Some cheatgrass may have invaded the site.